Sophomore Transfer Steps to Success

 BSN PROGRAM - SOPHOMORE TRANSFER INFORMATION

-The University of Michigan School of Nursing is proud to offer a transfer process for students who have not completed a bachelor's degree program.
+The University of Michigan School of Nursing (UMSN) offers a transfer process for students who have not yet completed a bachelor's degree program.

-If admitted, students begin the program at the sophomore level.
-Students will complete three years of coursework at the University of Michigan regardless of credit standing at their current institution.
-While you do not need to be in sophomore standing to apply, please keep in mind that you are only above to transfer a maximum of 36-40 credits.
+All students transferring to the School of Nursing begin at the sophomore level, regardless of credit standing at their current institution.
+Transfer students complete three years of coursework at the University of Michigan.
+While you do not need to be in sophomore standing to apply, please keep in mind that you are only able to transfer a maximum of 36-40 credits.

 Transfer Timeline